JustBerkhout/nectar-tutorials/ardc/beginner/sec-groups-101/sec-groups-101.md

 If you see a group that is named `ssh` or similar, then

-- Click the `Manage Rules` option in the Action Menu button beside this group
+1. Click the `Manage Rules` option in the Action Menu button beside this group

 A list of `Rules` is displayed that are part of this Security Group.

-If you're Security Group contains this rule, then your project is all set for launching an instance and connecting via `ssh`.
-The next two sections are optional for you.
+If your Security Group contains this rule, then your project is all set for launching an instance and connecting via `ssh`.
+The next two sections are optional for you, but we do recommend you give them a go: there is every chance that at some stage in your Nectar career you'll use your skills in creating and adjusting *security groups* and their *rules*.

 ![ssh rule](images/ssh-rule.png)